jonathanhirz/slappy/README.md

-slappy - simple tools for luxe engine games
+slappy - slap some tools into your luxe games a repo for some basic shared functions I find myself needing